Dental Costs in Wyoming

 How much do dental implants cost in Wyoming?

 In Wyoming, dental implants average $4,452.
-This is 6% higher than the national average.
+This is 1% lower than the national average.
 University clinics like No dental school in Wyoming — nearest Creighton University School of Dentistry (Omaha, NE) and University of Colorado School of Dental Medicine (Aurora, CO) often offer reduced rates.

 Are there dental grants in Wyoming?